paryswest/_pizza-generator/README.md

 # Never Too Hungry for Pizza
-A random topping generator for pizza lovers.
+A random topping generator for all pizza lovers alike!
+If you love pizza, this app is surely something that you'll....wanna sink your teeth in to.

 **Link to project:** Coming soon!